demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 **Manage Properties**

 Here, you can add or remove available properties from your Dropbox data source.
-Assign a schema to the property (define whether a property is **searchable, queryable, retrievable or refinable**), change the semantic label and add an alias to the property.
+Assign a schema to the property (define whether a property is **searchable, queryable, retrievable, or refinable**), change the semantic label and add an alias to the property.
 Properties that are selected by default are:

 **Source Property** | **Label** |**Description**| **Schema**
 --- | ---- | --- | ---